prisae/blog-notebooks/README.md

 # blog-notebooks

-IPython Notebooks and other code from [my blog](http://werthmuller.org/blog).
+IPython Notebooks and other code from my blogs.

 More information regarding the environment in which I run these notebooks can be found in the introduction to the